 Unlike other hobbies I had explored, no one else in my life crocheted (except for Lauren, who lived about a thousand miles away at the time).
 After she taught me single crochet, I learned everything else through online tutorials and trial and error.
-This process gave me the confidence to dive in head-first to many other hobbies that I couldn’t imagine my life without today – like bullet journal, paper crafting, and being a DM to name a few.
+This process gave me the confidence to dive in head-first to many other hobbies that I couldn’t imagine my life without today – like bullet journal, paper crafting, cosplaying, and being a DM.

 I’ve started this blog not only as an outlet for my passion for my hobbies, but to show that imperfect beginnings are something to enjoy.
 Creating brings joy, and if you’re as addicted to social media as I am, it can be hard to remember that people curate their pages to show them at their best.
 Every beautiful project involved some frogging to fix mistakes.
 Ferd, as lopsided as he is, was the imperfect beginning to a lifelong love.